 Metal furniture – One feature of an industrial décor is metal furniture.
 This could be anything from metal standing shelves or file cabinets.
 What may have been considered too basic or not of high quality before has now become cool and chic, like reclaimed lockers and office furniture.

-Accessories – If you like fixing up found objects that could possibly be found in a junk yard or are bygone products that aren’t operational anymore, like a typewriter, this may be a sign that you have an industrial aesthetic.
+Accessories – If you like fixing up found objects or bygone products that aren’t operational anymore, like a typewriter, this may be a sign that you have an industrial aesthetic.
 Think differently about discarded materials and how you could incorporate them into your interior apartment design.

-Colors – A major characteristic of the industrial décor style is the color palette, which includes a lot of steel blues and grays, and black and white.
-This might seem drab too some, but the use of these colors contributes to the interesting and unique industrial look, and really creates a warm vibe when contrasted with wood flooring or tones.
+Colors – A major characteristic of the industrial decor style is the color palette, which includes a lot of steel blues and grays, and black and white.
+This might seem drab too some, but the use of these colors contributes to the interesting and unique industrial look, and really creates a warm vibe for white walls and when contrasted with wood flooring.